LuckyRathore911/CodeForces/README.md

 [Q5 Two Arrays and Swaps](https://codeforces.com/problemset/problem/1353/B)

 - Sort 'a' in ascending order and 'b' in descending order.
-- Replace first k values of 'a' with first k values of 'b' until a's element is lesser than b's corresponding element.
+- Replace the first k values of 'a' with the first k values of 'b' until a's element is lesser than b's corresponding element.
-- Find sum of all elements of 'a' and print it.
+- Find the sum of all elements of 'a' and print it.

 [Q6 Watermelon](https://codeforces.com/problemset/problem/4/A)